-Join Paul Trani for an in-depth discussion in this video Sharing a prototype, part of Design a Mobile App with Adobe XD.
+Join Paul Trani for an in-depth discussion in this video Sharing a prototype, part of Adobe XD: Design a Mobile App.

 - [Voiceover] Once you have all your prototyping and interactions set up, you can then share it with others and that's what I'd want to do.
 You could do that a couple different ways because if you want to show the interactions, you can actually record a video.
 So I can start and record a preview pointing out how this app works as you dive into any one of these sections even showing this drop down menu like that, going back to the beginning and then I can stop it right there.